 2. Get a Salon Pedicure Once Per Month

 Trust me; your feet absolutely deserve it.
 Sure, you could do your pedicure at home yourself if you want to, but most times, it's just not the same as having a professional do it for you.

 Just imagine relaxing and having someone else give your worn-out feet some TLC.
 You like to kick your feet up, don’t you?
 Right!
 But now, your feet want to kick their toes up, too.

 A professional and sensible salon pedicure can bring back even the worst feet.
 Well, that depends on the skills of your pedicurist and the amount of time they spend on your feet.

 Nonetheless, a good soak in some warm water followed by some dead skin removal, nail shaping, massage, and polish should do the trick.

 Did you know that wearing appropriate shoes can significantly improve posture, eliminate discomfort, and prevent injuries?
 I'm sure you did.
 As a matter of fact, I'm sure most people do.

-But, did you know that the best time to buy shoes is late in the afternoon when your feet are most likely to have swollen to their maximum size?
-You didn’t know, did you?
-That’s ok, I just found it out myself.
+But did you know that the best time to buy shoes is late in the afternoon when your feet are most likely to have swollen to their maximum size?
+You didn’t know that, did you?
+That’s ok; I just found that out myself.

 It is a pity though, more so for us women, because it's hard to find shoes that are fashionable, stylish, and comfortable all in one.
 Sometimes we let the “shoe-nami” get the best of us, and end up buying and wearing shoes that don't fit comfortably.
 Nonetheless, wearing appropriate shoes is another integral part of foot care.